-www.marine.nsw.gov.au
+www.marine.nsw.gov.au/nsw-marine-estate

-Bundjalung Country
+Dharawal Country

-In the development of this strategy, the contributing agencies and local governments acknowledge the First People of the Bundjalung Nation as the custodians of this Country, which encompasses the Evans River estuary.
-We pay respect to the Elders and honour those who have passed on and those present today.
-The Bundjalung Nation have cared for Sea Country for tens of thousands of years and continue to have close connections to the Land and Sea.
+In the development of this strategy, the contributing agencies and local governments acknowledge the First People of the Dharawal Nation as the custodians of this Country, which encompasses the Lake Illawarra estuary.
+We pay respects to the Elders and honour those who have passed on and those present today.
+The Daharawal Nation have cared for Sea Country for tens of thousands of years and continue to have close connections to the Land and Sea.
+The South Coast peoples of NSW come from several groups including from the southern Sydney to Eden and have registered a Native Title claim for this land, extending to three nautical miles and including the areas of Lake Illawarra.
+The claim has been accepted by the Commonwealth Government and is awaiting determination.

-This strategy was prepared by DPI-Fisheries staff:

-Emma Wilkie, Jonathan Yantsch, Alexander Wray-Barnes and Patrick Dwyer

-Officers from the following agencies contributed to the development of the strategy:
+This strategy was prepared by DPI-Fisheries staff: Emma Wilkie, Alexander Wray-Barnes and Patrick Dwyer Officers from the following agencies contributed to the development of the strategy:

-- Department of Planning and Environment (Crown Lands, Planning and Assessment, Water and, Environment and Heritage Group): Catherine Knight, Danny Bucher, Charity Nichols, Rebecca Carpenter, Maria Plytarias, Phoebe Laing, Ben Fitzgibbon and Sara Cuthbertson - Transport for NSW: Lynda Hourigan, Rod McDonagh, Darren Hulm and Matt Jones - DPI-Fisheries: Marcus Riches - Richmond Valley Council
+- Department of Planning and Environment (Crown Lands, Planning and Assessment, Water and, Environment and Heritage Group): Catherine Knight, Charity Nichols, Rebecca Carpenter, Maria Plytarias, Danny Wiecek, Aimee Beardsmore, Danny Bucher, Cherie Parmenter, Brendan Fallon and Claire Valis - Transport for NSW: Lynda Hourigan, Deon Voyer and Matt Jones - DPI-Fisheries: Marcus Riches and Carla Ganassin - · Wollongong City Council: Jessica Faustini - Shellharbour City Council: Leslie Reid, Cheryl Lappin